-Below are blog posts, posted by permission by students in the class.
+Below are blog posts, posted with student permissions in the class.
 For many students, this assignment was their first time reading peer-reviewed scientific articles, and their first time trying their hand at science communication.

 Simple Changes - Big Results

 Alright, people, it’s that time of year again: flu season.
 Time to get your shots and hunker down, while trying to avoid the masses of sick people around the country.
 In the case that this yearly illness strikes you down, you may be tempted to run to the doctor’s office and get a prescription for some antibiotics.
 After all, taking antibiotics to help treat the flu can help, right?

 Wrong.
 In fact, taking antibiotics for a viral infection like the flu may do a lot more harm than good, unfortunately.

 If you thought that the flu could be cured by popping a few pills and calling it good, you weren’t alone.
 In 2012, roughly 36% of Americans thought that antibiotics were effective in treating viral infections (Hart Research Associates).
 However, antibiotics only treat bacterial infections, like strep throat or pneumonia.
 It does nothing to help viral infections, like the flu, the common cold, or chickenpox.